FarhaKousar1601/GlobalCoreTech-DataScience-Internship/README.md

 You can also refer to the book "Tutorial 3.7: Python from Beginner to Advanced" to deepen your Python knowledge.

 ## Projects

-You will have the opportunity to execute and work on data science projects in Jupyter Notebook using Python 3.7.0.
-Select a project that interests you and apply the skills you've learned throughout this internship.
+During this internship, you will have the opportunity to execute and work on data science projects in Jupyter Notebook using Python 3.7.0.
+One of the projects you'll be working on is the **Online Shopping Sentiment Analysis Project: Flipkart**.

+### Online Shopping Sentiment Analysis Project: Flipkart

+- **Project Description**: In this project, you will delve into the world of sentiment analysis in the context of online shopping reviews on Flipkart, a popular e-commerce platform.
+You will analyze and classify customer reviews into positive, negative, or neutral sentiments, providing valuable insights for both consumers and businesses.

+- **Project Goals**:
+  - Collect and preprocess data from Flipkart reviews.
+  - Perform text analysis and sentiment classification using Python and data science libraries.
+  - Create visualizations to present your findings effectively.
+  - Draw conclusions and make recommendations based on the sentiment analysis results.

+This project is an excellent opportunity to apply the knowledge and skills you've gained during the internship to a real-world data science scenario.
+It will also give you a chance to showcase your abilities as a data scientist.

-Feel free to reach out if you have any questions or need assistance during your journey through this internship.
-Happy learning and exploring the world of data science with Python! 🐍📊🔍
+Feel free to reach out to mentors and fellow interns for guidance and support as you work on the **Online Shopping Sentiment Analysis Project: Flipkart** during your internship.